nexcess/puppet-r1soft/README.md

 * `r1soft_agent_version_short`: r1soft version number. eg `5.12.0`
 * `r1soft_agent_version_long`: r1soft version number, build number, and build date. eg `5.12.0 build 21 2015/08/26 20:31:22`

-## Limitations

-The module works with currently supported versions of CentOS and RHEL, It has been tested on CentOS.
-It can probably work on Oracle Linux and Scientific Linux with minimal work.

 ## Development

 Install necessary gems: